 People with bad credit and no money feel these consequences the least because their accounts are already delinquent, or in collections.
 Plus, the clock began ticking sometime in the past.
 Therefore, the dates when the negative marks disappear are much closer.

 Unsecured Debt Consolidation Loans

 Unsecured debt consolidation loans are a less desirable way to get out of debt when you have bad credit and no money.
 First, when you get a loan to pay off a debt, you are not reducing the amount you owe – you are only restructuring the terms.
 Second, most lenders shy away from approving anyone with severe derogatory marks on their consumer report.

 However, many people still want to pursue this option because the lower monthly payments allow them to survive in the short-term, and then eventually retire the obligation to restore their good name.
 Working with agile online companies and showing the ability to afford the new monthly installments are the keys to success.

-Request an unsecured debt consolidation loan here to get an online decision.
+Request an unsecured debt consolidation loan here (Affiliate Link) to get an online decision.
 Individuals with bad credit history find that online lenders are more lenient with subprime borrowers and place a higher weight on the affordability of the proposed monthly payment.
 Traditional brick-and-mortar banks and credit unions focus on prime applicants.